Apps Like Dave: Here are 13 More Cash Advance Options

 What makes the Dave app stand out?

 Dave is one of the most popular financial apps currently on the market.
 You may have seen Dave’s TV ads featuring a cute cartoon bear.
-It offers cash advances up to $75 to $100 for people to help them prevent their bank accounts from over-drafting while waiting for their next paycheck.
+It offers cash advances of up to $200 for people to help them prevent their bank accounts from overdrafting while waiting for their next paycheck.
 The company also offers a checking account to people who might have trouble getting (or do not want to use) traditional bank accounts.

 Dave doesn’t require direct deposit to get an advance through ExtraCash.
 This makes it ideal for gig workers or people who have a steady income but not a steady paycheck.
 Instead, you need: